BuGlessRB/remixml/README.md

     - `uric`<br />
       URI component: encodes URI arguments in an URL.
     - `path`<br />
-      Path component: performs a lossy transformation of the value into a format that can be inserted into a path.
+      Path component; performs a lossy transformation of the value into a format that can be inserted into a path:
+      - Cast to lowercase.
+      - Replace diacritics by their ASCII equivalent.
-      The transformation casts it to lowercase, then replaces all strings of non-alphanumeric characters with single dashes, except at the start and end, where it merely strips them.
+      - Replace all strings of non-alphanumeric characters with single dashes.
+      - Strip dashes from start and end.
     - `json`<br />
       Encodes as a [JSON](https://www.json.org/) string.
     - `none`<br />